Registering for Classes

-If a course has a prerequisite, you must have certain knowledge to be successful in the course.
-The prior knowledge may be demonstrated through an exam or a successful completion of a prior course (e.g., must have completed CCR 092 with a grade of C or better).
-Completion of the prerequisite is required prior to enrolling in the course, and U/D, U/F, D, F, W, or I grades are not acceptable.
+Prerequisites exist to help you be successful in your classes.
+They indicate knowledge you must have gained from a different class, or knowledge you can demonstrate on an exam, before you can enroll.
+Successful completion of the prerequisite is required prior to enrolling in the course, (a grade of A, B, or C).
 It is your obligation to know and meet course prerequisites as stated in the course description section of the CCD Catalog.
 Prerequisites will be checked at registration and you may be dropped if prerequisites are not met.

-If the prerequisite requirements are for college composition and reading, math, or English-as-a-second-language courses, the Testing Center enters the basic skills test exemption on your student record to allow registration.
+If the prerequisite requirements are for college composition, math, or English-as-a-second-language courses, the Testing Center enters the basic skills test exemption on your student record to allow registration.
 This is required in order for the College to be in compliance with the Colorado Commission on Higher Education Statewide Remedial Education Policy, Section I, Part E.

 Biology Prerequisite Requirement